Skyflower: Graceful, Weeping Shrub

 Things to Watch Out For

 The leaves and flowers of skyflower are highly toxic and have been known to poison people, pets, and livestock.
-(Birds consume the berries with no problem.)
+(Birds, however, consume the berries with no problem.)

 Skyflower requires a moderate (rather than low) amount of water, so plan on watering it more often than your native or desert-adapted plants.